 The council have let them have the premises for free and, while there are no rates to pay, costs such as water, electricity, and insurance must be met.
 “We appealed and got the water and electricity charges reduced” says Susan “but we really are operating on a shoe string!
 We are trying to cover our running costs through the 20% we charge suppliers when they make a sale.
 We try to keep prices as affordable as possible and give the best possible return to the makers.
 However, there are many other sundry costs and we may have to increase commission charges.
 The shop is run on a voluntary basis by some of the makers.”

-Displayed alongside the paintings and craftwork in the Makers Market is an exhibition on the town’s once thriving textile industry which is proving a further draw for visitors as well as local people.
+Displayed alongside the paintings and craftwork in the centre is an exhibition on the town’s once thriving textile industry which is proving a further draw for visitors as well as local people.
 Says Susan: “We are trying to capture memories from this bygone era in a little book which local people can write in while they enjoy a coffee with us.
 It’s been great hearing their stories.”

 And in a bid to help put Alexandria on the tourist map, the Facebook page for the Makers Market is called “The Loch Lomond Craft Centre“.
 As Susan points out: “We are less than two miles from Loch Lomond!”